Recommendation for inclusion in the Authorisation List and public consultation

 Participate in the public consultation

-The public consultation typically runs from June to September each year.
-The documents described below are available to make comments on during the relevant public consultation.
-For commenting, the forms provided in the table with the proposed substances (when clicking on "Details" for a specific substance) must be used.
+The public consultation typically runs once a year.
+The next public consultation is scheduled to take place from 1 September to 30 November 2014.
+The documents described below are available for commenting on during the relevant public consultation.
+To make comments, the form provided in the table must be used (click on "Details" for the substance of interest).

 The draft recommendation includes the draft entries to be inserted in Annex XIV (available under "Related documents").
 In addition to its draft recommendation, ECHA provides several background documents which contain the justification and further details regarding the prioritised substances.
 These substance-specific documents can be found in the table listing the substances proposed to be recommended to the Authorisation List.